Automated Database Testing via LLM-Synthesized SQL Features: Evaluation

-\paragraph{DBMS selection} We evaluated our approach on \DBMSUnderTestNum{} DBMSs---CockroachDB, CrateDB, DuckDB, MonetDB, and TiDB (see Table~\ref{table:DBMSs}).
+\paragraph{DBMS selection} We evaluated the bug-finding effectiveness of our approach on \DBMSUnderTestNum{} DBMSs---CockroachDB, CrateDB, DuckDB, MonetDB, and TiDB (see Table~\ref{table:DBMSs}).
 We used the latest development versions and reported bugs only when they could be reproduced on their latest versions.
-SQLancer provides support for all except CrateDB, which is supported only by SQLancer++.
+SQLancer provides support for all DBMSs except CrateDB, which is supported only by SQLancer++.
 Among the systems, CockroachDB, DuckDB, MonetDB, and TiDB have previously been the focus of both logic‑bug~\cite{song2024detecting, liu2024semantic} and memory-bug~\cite{fu2024sedar} detection techniques.
-We selected these five systems also because their development communities actively investigate and resolve reported issues, enabling us to validate the uniqueness of any bugs we uncover.
-Although we also detected bugs in other popular DBMSs (\emph{e.g.}, MySQL and MariaDB), many previous bugs reported remain unfixed, making it challenging to determine whether those issues are both previously unknown and identical to our test cases~\cite{song2024detecting, hao2023pinolo, rigger2020testing}.
+We also selected these five systems because their development communities actively investigate and resolve reported issues, enabling us to validate the uniqueness of any bugs we uncover.
+Although we also detected bugs in other popular DBMSs (\emph{e.g.}, MySQL and MariaDB), many previously reported bugs remain unfixed, making it challenging to determine whether any bug-inducing test cases trigger known bugs~\cite{song2024detecting, hao2023pinolo, rigger2020testing}.
+To avoid overloading the developers, we refrained from reporting any additional bugs for these systems.
+In our experiments on code coverage evaluation (see Section~\ref{sec:coverage}), we compared \SystemName{} with the baseline tools---\SQLancer{}, \ProjectName{}, and SQLRight---on DuckDB, SQLite, and PostgreSQL, which differs from the DBMSs used for evaluating bug-finding effectiveness, since AFL-based tools (\emph{e.g.}, SQLRight~\cite{liang2022detecting}) cannot be applied to non-C/C++ systems---CockroachDB, CrateDB, and TiDB---and we can still trigger crashes on the latest version of MonetDB, which would cause any experiments to prematurely terminate.